bkamins/bkamins.github.io/_posts/2024-05-24-probability.md

 so if you find any mistake please do not hesitate to open a Pull Request [here][repo].

 To celebrate this I decided to go back to my favorite topic - mathematical puzzles.
-Today I use a classic coin tossing game example
+Today I use a classic coin-tossing game example

 The post was written under Julia 1.10.1 and StatsBase.jl 0.34.4, and FreqTables.jl 0.4.6, BenchmarkTools.jl 1.5.0.